Tips For Your Tattoo Day

 How much do tattoos cost?

 The cost varies depending on size, detail and placement.
-Our shop minimum is $60 and goes up from there.
-Each artist has their individual hourly rate.
+Our shop minimum is $100 and goes up from there depending on size, style, and detail.
+Sometimes we can give you an exact quote, and sometimes the design is too large/ complex, in which case each artist has their own hourly rate (drawing time is included).

 Do tattoos hurt?

 The quick answer is yes, but not that bad.
 The process is the application of pigment deposited into the second layer of skin known as the Dermis.
-However, the pain is relative and each individual has a different tolerance for pain.
-If tattoos were really that painful people wouldn’t continue to come back for more and more.
+The pain is relative as each individual has a different tolerance for pain.
+If tattoos were really that terribly painful people wouldn’t continue to come back for more and more.
+We also offer tattoo numbing cream at the shop.
+This can be a controversial topic and some artists refuse to use it or tattoo anyone that may have applied it before the session.
+However, we have spent years testing out different creams (on our guinea pig friends) that will not affect the texture of the skin or the healed tattoo.
+Speak to your artist about this beforehand if you’re interested or have any questions.

 Are tattoos safe/sterile?

 If you go to a professional tattoo shop where the proper materials are used and state sanitation standards are met, getting a tattoo is very safe.
-Here at Overground Tattoo we use only single use materials for each client and follow sanitation protocol before and after each appointment.
+We use only single use materials for each client and follow sanitation protocol before and after each appointment.

 Should I tip my artist?